75+ Google Reviews for the Law Firm of Kevin P. Sheerin

 Podcast: www.newyorkcivilservicelawattorneypodcast.com

-If you want to learn more about your NYPD Psychological Disqualification appeal and would like to schedule a free consultation, please contact Kevin Sheerin at 516.248.0040.
+If you failed your Psychological Evaluation or you have questions about your NYPD disqualification and would like to schedule a free consultation, please contact Kevin at 516.248.0040.

 Email: kevin@sheerinlaw.com